summerness/dupcheck/README_en.md

 2. **Candidate recall** – a new upload is compared with the index via pHash buckets, tile voting, and optional FAISS (ResNet-18/CLIP) vector search; if needed, multi-orientation ORB matching pulls in additional suspects.
 3. **Verification** – the best orientation pair runs ORB + RANSAC.
 When the homography is reliable, NCC on the corresponding patch upgrades matches to `exact_patch`.
 4. **Reporting** – results are written to `dup_report.csv`, and the CLI can render side-by-side evidence images for manual review.
+5. **Threshold tuning** – optionally run `tools/tune_thresholds.py` to grid-search `phash/ORB/NCC` thresholds and pick the best configuration for your data.

 > **Scaling tip:** Set `DUPC_VECTOR_INDEX=ivf_pq` or `hnsw` to switch the built-in FAISS index; for even larger deployments, replace the FAISS block in `duplicate_check/indexer.py` / `load_index_from_db` with writes to Milvus, Qdrant, Pinecone, etc., and query that service from `matcher.recall_candidates` before ORB reranking.